-- The office is staffed from 8.30am. - In 2022 Yass High School administration moved to become paperless, families are required to download the compass app to pay monies and communicate with the school. - Fees and other monies should be paid online via the school's website or the compass portal. - Payments can be made to the school via online payments for amounts owing for students, via a secure payment page hosted by Westpac.
-Payments can be made using either a Visa or MasterCard credit or debit card.
-The payment page is accessed from the front page of the schools website www.yassh.school.nsw.edu.au by selecting 'make a payment'.
-Receipts are available from the Front Office at recess.
+- The office is staffed from 8.30am. - Yass High School administration is paperless, families are required to download the compass app to pay monies and communicate with the school. - Fees and events should be paid online via the Compass portal or Compass app. - Payments that cannot be made through Compass can be paid to the Front Office with either cash or EFTPOS.